Intersectional Research for Democratic Societies

 I trained in transnational gender studies and sociology at the University of Leeds (UK), at a department known for engaged scholarship and collaborative, community-driven research methods.

-Since graduating with my PhD, I have held positions in Germany and Switzerland.
-I currently serve as head of research at the Institute of Sociocultural Community Development at Lucerne University of Applied Sciences and Arts (HSLU), where I am also the lead investigator and a work package leader on the Horizon Europe project “RESIST - Fostering Queer Feminist Intersectional Resistances against Transnational Anti-Gender Politics”.
+Since graduating with my PhD in 2016, I have held positions in Germany and Switzerland.
+I currently serve as head of research at the Institute of Sociocultural Community Development at Lucerne University of Applied Sciences and Arts (HSLU), where I am also a lead investigator and a work package leader on the Horizon Europe project “RESIST - Fostering Queer Feminist Intersectional Resistances against Transnational Anti-Gender Politics”.

 In 2021, I was honoured to receive an Emma Goldman Award for contributing to inequality research in Europe.
 I have also been selected as an inaugural member of the Swiss Young Academy (2020-2025), a network dedicated to strengthening dialogue between science and society.